St. Francis Brooklyn Terriers men's basketball statistical leaders

 The St. Francis Brooklyn Terriers men's basketball statistical leaders are individual statistical leaders of the St. Francis Brooklyn Terriers men's basketball program in various categories, including points, assists, blocks, rebounds, and steals.
 Within those areas, the lists identify single-game, single-season, and career leaders.
-The Terriers represent Saint Francis College in the NCAA Division I Northeast Conference.
+The Terriers represented Saint Francis College (SFC) in the NCAA Division I Northeast Conference from the conference's formation in 1981 until SFC shut down its athletic program after the 2022–23 season.

 St. Francis Brooklyn began competing in intercollegiate basketball in 1901.
 However, the school's record book does not generally list records from before the 1950s, as records from before this period are often incomplete and inconsistent.
 Since scoring was much lower in this era, and teams played much fewer games during a typical season, it is likely that few or no players from this era would appear on these lists anyway.

-The NCAA did not officially record assists as a statistic in Division I until the 1983–84 season, and blocks and steals until the 1985–86 season, but Saint Francis Brooklyn's record books includes players in these stats before these seasons.
-These lists are updated through the end of the 2020–21 season.
+The NCAA did not officially record assists as a statistic in Division I until the 1983–84 season, and blocks and steals until the 1985–86 season, but SFC's record books include players in these stats before these seasons.
+These lists are updated through the end of the 2022–23 season, the last season before SFC shut down its athletic program.